From Melody to Machine: Bridging Musicology with Technology

 #Academics

-I’m Wenshi Chen, a sophomore from Hanszen College pursuing a B.M. in Music History/Musicology at the Shepherd School of Music and minoring in Science & Technology Studies (STS).
+I’m Wenshi, a sophomore from Hanszen College pursuing a B.M. in Music History/Musicology at the Shepherd School of Music and minoring in Science & Technology Studies (STS).
 As someone with a deep passion for music, history and technology, I am captivated by how these fields intersect and bridge the gap between the performing arts and modern technology.

 Musicology is the study of music across cultures and historical periods.
 It explores the history, cultural contexts and interpretation of music, and musicologists focus on researching, analyzing, and writing about music.
 As part of the Shepherd School of Music’s small but vibrant Musicology Department, I’m proud to be one of only two undergraduates pursuing this unique degree.
 My minor in STS is a joint program between the School of Humanities and the School of Social Sciences.
 This interdisciplinary approach has allowed me to uncover connections between my musicology studies and the broader world of science and technology.